winduum/winduum-docs/docs/docs/use.md

 Or you could only use [TailwindCSS plugin](/docs/config) with its benefits and make your own complex UX/UI project written mostly in CSS/SASS/LESS.

+## Framework-agnostic
+Winduum is **framework-agnostic**, so you are able to create your own components using your preferred framework.
+Javascript primitives can be also adapted in any framework.

+If there is interest, pre-built components may be developed for popular frameworks.
+Currently, only [`winduum-vue`](https://www.github.com/winduum/winduum-vue) is in the process of development and some components have usage and installation examples in the docs.

 ## Naming

-In your projects it's recommended to follow naming semantics of Winduum with the following classes.
+In your projects it's recommended to prefix component classes for better clarity.
 Some of these are already used for various components.

 * **UI** - `ui-name` (ui components)
 * **Component** - `c-name` (regular components)